 Technically spoken, only on the level of symbols, or how things come across and look.
 Fundamentally, in terms of norms and values (the Model), things remain the same.
 Take a look at this painting of the famous Dutch painter Jan Steen.
 It shows a Dutch classroom around 1670.
 A Dutch student would certainly say that things have changed over time.
 However (s)he would also recognize certain aspects from then today!

 Are we moving towards one single global Culture?

 That’s a difficult question.
 It’s a bit like predicting the future.
 Most people believe we will (soon) have one common culture.
-We will all eat at McDonalds, watching MTV, and paying with US dollars (well… sort of…).
-However, there are some indications that we, globally, are moving away, rather then towards each other.
+We will all eat at McDonald’s, watching MTV, and paying with US dollars (well… sort of…).
+However, there are some indications that we, globally, are moving away, rather than towards each other.

-Examples are the CNNThe Clash of Civilizations and the Remaking of World Order[/amazon_image] broadcast in different languages (CNN started out in English, but soon diversified in other languages).
-McDonalds adjusts its menu to local taste (McKroket in Holland, beer on the Menu in France, etc…).
+Examples are the CNN The Clash of Civilizations and the Remaking of World Order broadcast in different languages (CNN started out in English, but soon diversified in other languages).
+McDonald’s adjusts its menu to local taste (McKroket in Holland, beer on the Menu in France, etc…).
 The Danes saying No in a referendum on the Euro.

 What is a “Cultural Code of Conduct”?

-In dictionary terms it sounds something like this “A central guide and reference for users in support of day-to-day decision making.
-It is meant to clarify an organization’s mission, values and principles, linking them with standards of professional conduct.“
+In dictionary terms, it sounds something like this “A central guide and reference for users in support of day-to-day decision making.
+It is meant to clarify an organization’s mission, values, and principles, linking them with standards of professional conduct.“

 Critical in this is the “central guide”.
-As a central guide within a cultural context, one can use the 5 dimensions of Hofstede, more specifically it’s implications.
+As a central guide within a cultural context, one can use the 5 dimensions of Hofstede, more specifically its implications.
 Take each relevant implication, map out the cultural differences using the relative scores of Hofstede, and decide how to deal with those differences.

 Typically Code of Conduct statements will look like this: “We shall in matters of decision making hear all stakeholders opinions, after which manager XXX will decide.
 That decision is final”